pcartas/gomoku-angular-mtdf/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Disclaimer
-I based my project on one existing project, that implements mtdf(10) algorithm for the same game here is the link: https://github.com/qwertyforce/gomoku_ai
+I based the AI on the AI of one existing project, that implements mtdf(10) algorithm for the same game here is the link: https://github.com/qwertyforce/gomoku_ai